cneben/react-maplibre-standalone/README.md

 - https://github.com/nst-guide/terrain
 - https://github.com/nst-guide/contours

-Unfortunately, we have not been succesfull with their `ogr2ogr` method:
+Unfortunately, we have not been successful with their `ogr2ogr` method:
 ```
 ogr2ogr -f GeoJSONSeq -sql 'SELECT * FROM Elev_Contour WHERE ContourElevation % 40 = 0.0' $geojson_name $elev_file
 ```